SuperHax0rr/quadruped-spider-robot/README.md

 - Knee Joint
 - Ankle Joint

 The Arduino Uno communicates with the PCA9685 servo driver through I2C.
-The PCA9685 generates PWM signals to control all twelve servo motors and execute coordinated gait patterns for stable locomotion.
+The PCA9685 generates PWM signals to control all twelve servo motors.

 ## Screenshots